purnur-schneider/purnur-schneider.github.io/docs/hireme.md

 - Knowledge of risk management best practices and methods, from the FRM curriculum

 - Good understanding of investment products.
-My technical background allows me to understand and produce performance expectations for novel products
+My technical background allows me to understand and produce performance and risk expectations for novel products

-- Experience with investment support (sourcing and testing investment ideas), client relationships, producing market research, and with communication, both internal and with clients
+- Experience with investment support (sourcing and testing investment ideas), client relationships, market research, and with communication, both internal and with clients

 - Highest ethical standards in dealing with the employer and the clients